Use These 5 Top of Funnel Marketing Strategies To Generate More Leads

-The marketing funnel is a way to think about a person’s journey from being unaware of your company to making a purchase.
-In B2B lead generation, marketers typically define the following stages.
+The marketing funnel is a way to think about a person’s journey from being unaware of your company to make a purchase.
+In B2B lead generation, marketers typically define the following stages:

 There are usually many people at the top of the funnel and fewer people at the bottom of the funnel.
 You can see this in your practice.
 You probably engage in top-of-funnel activities (e.g., browsing an online store or window shopping in person) more often than you make a purchase.

 Focusing your marketing effort on top of funnel marketing is an excellent way to grow your business.
 There are several strategies you can use to bring people to your website and online presence.
 A successful B2B lead generation strategy will typically use multiple strategies.